 THE PROS AND CONS OF VINYL FLOORING

 Vinyl flooring is durable and stands up well to heavy foot traffic.
-It is a comfortable choice among people as it reduces noise, which is important for owners dealing with stress and owners with kids or pets.
-Vinyl flooring has many benefits, including it being a cheaper choice compared to many other flooring options and is easy to install and maintain.
-Vinyl flooring comes in a broad range of colours and patterns to match every decor, including various lifelike wood grains.
+It is a comfortable choice as it reduces noise, which is important for owners dealing with stress and owners with kids or pets.
+Vinyl flooring has many benefits, including being a cheaper choice than many other flooring options and being easy to install and maintain.
+Vinyl flooring comes in various colors and patterns to match every decor, including various lifelike wood grains.
 You can easily design as per your personal preference.

-One disadvantage of installing vinyl floors is that they do not stand up well to heavy loads and can easily be damaged by sharp objects.
-Also, colors can fade with exposure to too much direct sunlight, and extreme temperatures can damage floors.
+One disadvantage of installing vinyl floors is that they do not withstand heavy loads and can easily be damaged by sharp objects.
+Also, colors can fade with exposure to too much direct sunlight and extreme temperatures can damage floors.
 Vinyl is, therefore, not recommended for outdoor or indoor/outdoor uses.

 INSTALLATION OF VINYL FLOORING

-To successfully install vinyl flooring, you need to pay attention to the flooring itself first.
-Vinyl tiles require an extremely smooth surface because any flaws and imperfections will show through as bumps and indentations on your floor.
-You need to ensure that the floor upon which you plan to install vinyl flooring fulfills this criterion.
+To successfully install vinyl flooring, you must first pay attention to the flooring itself.
+Vinyl tiles require an extremely smooth surface because flaws and imperfections will appear as bumps and indentations on your floor.
+You must ensure that the floor upon which you plan to install vinyl flooring fulfills this criterion.
 Usually, the best subfloor is a layer of well-sanded plywood.
 Most manufacturers do not recommend laying new vinyl over more than one layer of existing vinyl.
-In fact, there is no guarantee regarding the flooring if there is more than one layer of vinyl beneath.
-Vinyl also is not going to be a suitable option for you if you are into patterned textures.
+There is no guarantee regarding the flooring if there is more than one layer of vinyl beneath.
+Vinyl also will not be suitable for you if you are into patterned textures.
 A patterned vinyl texture will eventually fade away.
-Also, it would be best if you were beware of some manufacturers offering do-it-yourself installation kits.
-While DIY seems a good idea and makes the whole process look simple and easy, many homeowners still choose to hire a contractor to achieve a smooth, professional look.
-Hiring a professional is always a smart decision when it comes to installing vinyl flooring.
+Also, it would be best to know some manufacturers offering do-it-yourself installation kits.
+While DIY seems a good idea and makes the whole process simple and easy, many homeowners still hire a contractor to achieve a smooth, professional look.
+Hiring a professional is always a smart decision when installing vinyl flooring.